With the president gone, Algerian officials plot next steps

 Countries around the world are watching Algeria's political crisis, wondering whether a transfer of power could impact gas and oil deliveries to Europe, Cuba and around Africa — or crucial security cooperation with Europe and the U.S.

+French Foreign Minister Jean-Yves Le Drian expressed hope that Algerians would "pursue this democratic transition in the same spirit of calm and responsibility" that has marked the protests that drove Bouteflika from office.
+France, Algeria's former colonial ruler and a key trading partner, had come under fire for seeming to support Bouteflika earlier in the movement.

+The U.S. State Department, which has expressed support for the peaceful protests, said it's now up to Algerians to decide the next steps.
+Since fighting an Islamist insurgency in the 1990s, Algeria has cooperated closely with the U.S. and Europe against terrorism.

-The organizers behind months of anti-government demonstrations in Sudan welcomed Bouteflika's resignation — and expressed hope that Sudan's Omar al-Bashir will do the same.
+In Sudan, organizers behind months of anti-government demonstrations expressed hope that Sudan's Omar al-Bashir would follow Bouteflika's footsteps.

 Sarah Abdel-Jaleel, a spokeswoman for the Sudanese Professionals Association, told The Associated Press on Wednesday that Bouteflika's resignation shows the "success of peaceful resistance within Africa."
 She says it "definitely gives us all hope and reassurance that we must continue."